Striped Bass (Rockfish)

 Goldsborough explained that water pollution and poor diet may be partly to blame for the recent decline in striped bass.
 "Their favorite food, menhaden, is at an all-time low, and that appears to be causing problems that we see in the Chesapeake's resident striped bass," Goldsborough said.
 "They’re skinny, they're diseased, and they're dying at a faster rate, in part because they are not getting enough good nutritious food to eat."

 So where is the striped bass' food—these smaller fish, the menhaden—going?
 Many are being caught by an industrial fishing fleet out of Virginia, which processes them to make livestock and fish feed, fish oil pills, and other products.
-Virginia and North Carolina are the only two states in the East that still allow this industrial fishing.
+Virginia is the only state on the coast that still allows this industrial fishing.

 Without enough nutrients from menhaden, and stressed by poor water quality, some scientists believe the immune systems of striped bass are becoming suppressed.
 The theory is that weakened disease-fighting systems make stripers more likely to become ill with a chronic wasting disease called mycobacteriosis, which infects as much as 70 percent of the Bay's striped bass.